xforce/anno1800-mod-loader/README.md

 Step 1) Set up a Directory for your Mod inside Anno 1800/mods.
 In the following steps, it is assumed that you have titled your Directory "myMod"

 Step 2) inside of myMod, you recreate the exact File Structure that the base game uses.
-A patched assets.xml File would have to be under the following path: myMod/data/config/export/main/asset/assets.xml
+A patched assets.xml File would have to be under the following path: `Anno 1800/mods/myMod/data/config/export/main/asset/assets.xml`

 Step 3) Your XML Document is expected to have the following structure:
 ```xml